harperchen/SEAL/README.md

 ```

 ## Docker Environment
-The environment for the compilation and execution of SEAL,.l has been set up in the docker image.
+The environment for the compilation and execution of SEAL, has been set up in the docker image.

 ```
 docker pull harperchen1110/seal-latest:1.0